Eight factors for successful change

 3. Dialogue-oriented

-4. Clear content
+4. Clear and accessible content

 5. Strengthening the role of managers

-6. Target group-specific messages
+6. Target-group-specific messages

 7. Authentic and credible

 Can you honestly claim that you have a positive attitude towards every change?
 Unlikely, because we humans do not particularly like change.
 This is a legacy of evolution.
 Therefore, we are wasting our energy if we try to sugar-coat changes.
 Nobody believes us anyway.
-And the less we try to do so, the more genuine and approachable our communication becomes – without sounding negative.
+And the less we try to do that, the more genuine and approachable our communication becomes – without sounding negative.

 8. Personal and emotional